2ND INTERNATIONAL STAKEHOLDERS CONFERENCE ON SDGs 2019 (INSTACON-SDG19) 28th October – 1st November 2019

-- Implementing SDGs: actors and policies needed and barriers to overcome.
-(Goal: 16,17)
+- Implementing SDGs: Actions and policies needed and barriers to overcome.
+(Goal: 4, 16,17)

 - Health Inequities, Social Determinants, and Intersectionality (Goal: 2, 3, 10, 16)

-The scale and ambition of this new agenda call for smart partnerships, as well as integrated and innovative approaches to sustainable development.
-It calls for collective action at all levels since no one nation, sector or segment of society, acting alone can achieve it.
-Certainly, Governments, acting alone, will not deliver the SDGs.
-Through the 2030 Agenda and the sustainable development framework, nation states have recognized the imperative of a revitalized partnership, that is, an intensive global, national and local level engagement in support of implementation of all the goals and targets; bringing together Governments, civil society, the private sector, the academia, media and other non-state actors and mobilizing all available resources.
+The scale and ambition of this four-year old agenda calls for smart partnerships, as well as integrated and innovative approaches to sustainable development.
+It calls for collective action at all levels since no one nation, sector or segment of society, acting alone can achieve SDGs.
+Certainly, governments, acting alone, will not deliver the SDGs.
+Through the 2030 Agenda and the sustainable development framework, nation states have recognized the imperative of a revitalized partnership in successfully implementing the SDGs.
+The indicators of successes of the implementation of SDGs are much more reflected at the local and grassroots levels than at the national level.
+Therefore, paramount is an intensive global, national and local level engagement in support of implementation of all the goals and targets bringing together governments, civil society, the private sector, the academia, media and other non-state actors and mobilizing all available resources with a special focus at the sub-national level.
+This therefore is a reflection and thrust of this 2nd INSTACON-SDGs-19 – Localizing the SDGs at Subnational Level in Nigeria: Gains, Opportunities and Challenges.

-- To facilitate the emergency of an inclusive state institutional arrangement, Integrate the SDGs in an inclusive and people-centered manner for an effective implementation of agenda 2030.
+- To facilitate the emergence of an inclusive state institutional arrangement to reflect local content for an effective implementation of the 2030 Agenda;

-- To develop a robust roadmap for mainstreaming the SDG at the state level.
+- To develop a robust roadmap for mainstreaming the SDG at the sub-national level;

 - To present and exchange lessons, innovations, experiences and perspectives in developing and adapting national policy framework capacities in light of the SDGs;

-- Promote public policies that create real changes to reduce inequalities across sectors Identify opportunities for complementing Government efforts towards domestic resource mobilisation for SDGs implementation.
+- To identify opportunities for complementing governments’ efforts towards domestic resource mobilisation for SDGs implementation.

 The conference will assess progress made, identify existing barriers, bottlenecks and challenges, and exchange experiences and share good practices amongst participants on ways for overcoming these;

-- INSTACON SDG19 will provide a platform for effective collaboration and partnership among the private sector, government, civil society, media and academia towards effective mainstreaming and implementing agenda 2030 at the sub-national level.
+- INSTACON-SDGs-19 will provide a platform for effective collaboration and partnership among private sector, government, civil society, media and academia towards effective mainstreaming and implementing agenda 2030 at sub-national level.

 - Enhanced awareness of integrated approaches for the development and implementation of State and local government level development strategies through the development of a community of practice and the establishment of data revolution think tank group.

-- A publication containing selected expert papers on key topics discussed at the Conference including state-level and Local government level case studies (drafts will be presented as background);
+- To be produced is the conference proceeding of selected expert papers on key topics discussed at the conference including state-level and local government level case studies;

-- A set of concrete recommendations for strengthening the implementation of SDG at sub-national level
+- The conference would come up with a set of concrete recommendations for strengthening the implementation of SDG at sub-national level, and this would be presented to the relevant stakeholders;

 Participants expected for INSTACON-SDG19 are actors from Africa, Europe, Asia, North American and the Caribbean.
 Experts in Development work from National, sub-national and Local level, the Government of all 36 State, Legislatives, MDAs, Organised Private Sector, Professional group, Academia, Media, Trade Unions, LGAs, LCDAs, CSOs, FBOs, CDAs, PWDs, Traditional institutions, Ethnic and minority groups, Artisans, Women groups, Youth, Labour Unions and other non-state actors